 At this point, a company or its agents may be able to inquire as to if “there are any benefits that the candidate would be giving up” that may inhibit their decision to take this new position.
 However, employers are restricted from asking about the specific monetary value of those benefits.

 Because recruiters are acting as agents for the business, they, too, are prohibited from inquiring about a candidate’s compensation history.
 However, they can play an important role in brokering the compensation conversation.
 Corporate recruiters place hundreds of professionals in specific verticals every year.
 They have first-hand experience with the salary demands of particular professions.
 As such, are in tune with the realities of compensation specific to the area and industry.

 Recruiters are intimately familiar with regional supply and demand and can help shape salary expectations —for both employers and candidates—based on the de facto going rate.
 This insight can be invaluable to an employer, particularly small businesses who lack the resources to conduct an in-depth analysis of industry-specific, localized salary benchmarks.
-A recruiter can manage expectations, ensuring that employers are offering sufficient compensation packages to attract top talent, but not over-paying candidates who would have been content with less.
+A recruiter can manage expectations, ensuring that employers are offering sufficient compensation packages to attract top talent.
 In short, a recruiter can help zero in on the sweet spot.